20laura10/Average-Benjamini-Hochberg-Correction/README.md

-Implementation of the aBH correction method.
+Implementation of the aBH correction method for a research internship.